bdt833/powerlifting_calc/README.md

 ![](project_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-The variables corresponding to the individual lifts contain a vast majority of the missing data because many of the lifts only list the TotalKg lifted.
-I am interested in the weights of the individual lifts, and since there is no way to impute missing data, I will simply drop entries with missing values.
-Further, I am only interested in the “SBD” event, which has all three lifts.
+Of the remaining features, the individual lift attempts comprise a majority of the missing data.
+This is because much of the data only includes TotalKg lifted.
+Unfortunately, it is impossible to impute missing values for those individual lifts.
+Since I am only interested in the “SBD” event that includes data for all three squat, bench press, and deadlift attempts, I will simply drop the lift attempts with missing values.

 ``` r
 pl_filter2 <- pl_filter %>% filter(Event == "SBD") %>%